opentelekomcloud-docs/data-warehouse-service/umn/source/cluster_connection/using_the_data_studio_gui_client_to_connect_to_a_cluster.rst

       Only JDK 1.8 is supported.

-   In the Windows operating system, you can download the required JDK version from the official website of SDK, and install it by following the installation guidance.
+   In the Windows operating system, you can download the required JDK version from the official website of JDK, and install it by following the installation guide.

 #.
 Log in to the GaussDB(DWS) management console.